 Mercado Municipal (People’s Market)

 Around the corner from our casa, we were fortunate to have access to the people’s market.
-Everything can be purchased here from handicrafts to meat to clothing to homemade snacks, fresh juices and produce.
+Everything can be purchased here from handicrafts to meat to clothing to homemade snacks, fresh juices, cheese, spices and produce.

 There is also a popular and local supermarket chain nearby called Willy’s.